nark3d/LaravelZendSearch/README.md

 ## Installation

-Follow these steps to get the package in place
+Follow these steps to get the package in place:

 ### Setup